-Significant shareholders Shareholdings in %1 Diethelm Keller Holding AG, 8008 Zurich, Switzerland 45.0 FIL Limited, Pembroke, Bermuda 4.96 Black Creek Investment Management Inc. ("Black Creek"), 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 3.02
+Significant shareholders Shareholdings in % 1 Diethelm Keller Holding AG, 8008 Zurich, Switzerland 2 45.0 FIL Limited, Pembroke, Bermuda 3 4.96 - Black Creek Investment Management Inc. ("Black Creek"), 123 Front Street, Suite 1200, M5J 2M2, Toronto, Ontario, Canada 3 3.02

-- 1 According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made. - 2 Information as of December 31, 2021, according to the notification filed with the Company until and including December 31, 2021.
+1 According to Swiss law, shareholdings must be calculated based on the number of shares reflected in the Company's excerpt of the commercial register at the time the notification is made.
+2 Information as of December 31, 2021, according to the notification filed with the Company until and including December 31, 2021.
 By virtue of a shareholders' agreement dated December 6, 2011 (as amended) (relating to the registered shares in DKH Holding AG), 16 members of the families of Andreas W. Keller, Adrian T. Keller, and Jean-Daniel de Schaller constitute the Family Pool.
 Decisions of the Family Pool, in particular decisions on the voting of the DKH Holding AG shares, are delegated to a certain Family Council, consisting of Andreas W. Keller, CH-8126 Zumikon, Adrian T. Keller, CH-8702 Zollikon, and Jean-Daniel de Schaller, CH-8126 Zumikon.
-The Family Pool's indirect shareholding in the Company is controlled through the Family Pool's direct shareholding in Diethelm Keller Group AG, Zurich, Switzerland (in which the Family Pool directly owns 7,650 registered shares, corresponding to 88.34% of the share capital and voting rights in Diethelm Keller Group AG), which in turn owns all outstanding shares and voting rights in Diethelm Keller Holding AG, Zurich, Switzerland (which is the direct owner of the shares in DKSH Holding AG). - 3 Information as of December 31, 2020, according to the notification filed with SIX Swiss Exchange until and including December 31, 2021.
+The Family Pool's indirect shareholding in Diethelm Keller Group AG, Zurich, Switzerland (in which the Family Pool's direct yowns 7,650 registered shares, corresponding to 88.34% of the share capital and voting rights in Diethelm Keller Group AG), which in turn owns all outstanding shares and voting rights in Diethelm Keller Holding AG, Zurich, Switzerland (which is the direct owner of the shares in DKH Holding AG).

+3 Information as of December 31, 2020, according to the notification filed with SIX Swiss Exchange until and including December 31, 2021.
 In addition, information on disclosures by significant shareholders as to the Company under the Swiss Financial Market Infrastructure Act until and including December 31, 2021, can be found on the website of SIX Swiss Exchange under www.ser-ag.com/en/resources/notifications-market-participants/significant-shareholders.html#/.